 It is possible to set the document policy in the iframe-tag like so:

 The GET request headers will then look like:

 GET / HTTP/1.1 Host: img.example.com Sec-Required-Document-Policy: image-compression;bpp=2

-So now the loaded document in the iframe must have a good image compression.
+So now the loaded document in the iframe must have good image compression.
 If not, it will be discarded.

 Why should you use Document Policies?

 When using Document Policies, you can get a little more grip on embedded content on your site.
 Sandboxing an iframe helps a lot but is really security focused.
-Document Policy is an extension for Permissions Policy and allows you to fine-tune a policy for the structure of a document.
+Document Policy is an extension of Permissions Policy and allows you to fine-tune a policy for the structure of a document.
 Like:

-- Restricting the use of poorly-performing images
+- Restricting the use of poorly performing images

 - Disabling slow synchronous JS APIs

-- Configuring frame, image or script loading styles
+- Configuring frame, image, or script loading styles

 - Restricting overall document sizes or network usage